directus/directus/docs/reference/api/graphql.md

-# GraphQL
+# GraphQL API

-Directus offers a GraphQL endpoint out of the box.
-GraphQL can be access through `/graphql`.
+> Directus offers a GraphQL endpoint out-of-the-box.
+It has the same functionality as the REST API, and can be accessed through `/graphql`.

 ::: warning Mutations

-Directus' GraphQL endpoint does not yet support mutations at this point.
+The Directus GraphQL endpoint does not yet support mutations.

 :::